 This document [RFC1213] describes the second version of the MIB in a monolithic form.
-RFC 2012 updates this document by splitting out the TCP-specific portions.
+It is the immediate successor of RFC 1158, with minor modifications.
+It obsoletes the MIB-I, defined in RFC 1156 (see Section 7.7).

 RFC 2012 S: "SNMPv2 Management Information Base for the Transmission Control Protocol using SMIv2" (November 1996)